neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 3. Contribution: Software makes it possible to conduct real-time negotiation

-4. Rationale: Various mechanisms in use can cause entrenchment, and polarizing view.
-Hearding and snowballing effects are sometimes seen with existing mechanisms.
+4. Rationale: Various mechanisms in use can cause entrenchment and polarizing views.
+Herding and snowballing effects are sometimes seen with existing mechanisms.

-5. Investigative Approach: Baseline was using surveys to ask participants asynchronously two pilot studies: the weight of a cow in a picture, and the 2015 academy aware winners.
+5. Investigative Approach: Baseline was using surveys to ask participants asynchronously two pilot studies: the weight of a cow in a picture, and the 2015 academy award winners.
 They then did the same thing but with their human swarm software UNU

 6. Lessons Learned:

-    - Collective intelligence has sub categories.
+    - Collective intelligence has subcategories.
     - Collective intelligence such as polling is good for reviewing average sentiment and popular opinion, but it is not a mechanism for negotiation.
-In fact, polling can cause entrenchment.
+Polling can cause entrenchment.
     - Designed software where each user controls a magnet on a puck,  The puck is in the center of the screen.
 A question is asked, and the various options are at the edges of their screen.
-They position their magnet to pull in their direction of their choice, but lots of people are doing this at the same time which reveals realtime feedback.
+They position their magnet to pull in the direction of their choice, but lots of people are doing this at the same time which reveals real-time feedback.
     - Human swarming, a type of collective intelligence, can be more efficient, and even more accurate, than individual experts, or even traditional statistical means of using averages.

 7. Implications for Practice:  Collective Intelligence, in general, can be used for predictive analysis.

-8. Implications for Research: What other contexts does collective intelligence yield high accurate predictive information?
+8. Implications for Research: What other contexts does collective intelligence yield highly accurate predictive information?

 L. B. Rosenberg, "Human swarming, a real-time method for parallel distributed intelligence," 2015 Swarm/Human Blended Intelligence Workshop (SHBI), Cleveland, OH, 2015, pp. 1-7.
 doi: 10.1109/SHBI.2015.7321685